jsambrook/common-sense/_posts/2024-10-15-marcos-experiment.md

 Marco comes up with a neat idea for an experiment he wants to run.
 How does Sam receive Marco's suggestion?

+Links to additional resources are at the end of this article.

  ***
 <center>Marco's Experiment</center>